 - Customer adds products to their cart, as normal

-- Customer selects a payment gateway and redirects off-site to make payment
+- The customer selects a payment gateway and redirects off-site to make the payment

 - At this point, the stock in their shopping cart is reserved for them for 10 minutes